kevintruong/til/Memory,-Part-2:-Implementing-a-Memory-Allocator.md

 In the implementation, remember that pointer arithmetic depends on type.
 For example, `p += 8` adds `sizeof(p)*8` not necessarily 8 bytes!

 ## Implementing malloc
-The simplest implementation uses first fit: Start at the first block,assuming it exists, and iterate until a block that represents unallocated space of sufficient size is found, or we've checked all the blocks.
+The simplest implementation uses first fit: Start at the first block, assuming it exists, and iterate until a block that represents unallocated space of sufficient size is found, or we've checked all the blocks.

 If no suitable block is found then it's time to call `sbrk()` again to sufficiently extend the size of the heap.
 A fast implementation might extend it a significant amount so that we will not need to request more heap memory in the near future.